-CPRC has found that there are 20 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
-Some require the individual have a handgun carry permit before being allowed to enter the Capitol with a firearm.
+CPRC has found that there are 21 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
+Tennessee is the most recent state to allow carrying permitted concealed handguns into legislative buildings.
+Some states require the individual have a handgun carry permit before being allowed to enter the Capitol with a firearm.
 Here is the breakdown of those Capitols.
-In at least three other states officially ban guns (Georgia, Tennessee, and Wyoming), but legislators have an agreement that allows them to carry.
+At least two other states officially ban guns (Georgia and Wyoming), but legislators have an agreement that allows them to carry.

 Despite carrying being allowed for decades (or possibly even longer) in many of these statehouses, the rate of these problems is incredibly rare and in no cases has anyone been injured.
 There have been no reported problems with civilians being able to carry on statehouse grounds.
 Cases are shown at the bottom of this page.